124938/learning-spark/core-api-features/src/main/scala/_1_building_blocks/README.md

 ## SparkConf and SparkContext

+### In context of `spark-shell`
-* **In context of spark-shell:** When we launch spark-shell...
+When we launch spark shell...
 * SparkContext will be created automatically with implicit instance of SparkConf
 * Below is the reference code to create instance of SparkConf & SparkContext manually from spark-shell

 ~~~
 $spark-shell